Chapter 16:

 “For making you worry like that.
 I should have explained better.
 To be fair, I didn’t think..”

-He looked at her then paused.
+He looked at her, then paused.
+Previous experiences taught him better.

-“Yup, my bad, okay?”
+“Yup, my bad.
+Okay?”

 She hugged him tightly.
 He had the urge to accept her embrace but a part of him found it slightly embarrassing.